Pauan/programming-notes/Nulan core.rst

   # These should be used *only* to traverse a list.
   #
   # If people start treating these like cons cells, we'll end up with functions
-  # like map returning them, which I don't want.
-The only function that should
+  # like map returning Step/Done.
+I don't want that.
+The only function that
-  # return Step and Done is the generic function traverse.
+  # should return Step or Done is the generic function traverse.
   #
   # I'm fine with having actual cons cells, but they should be called cons cells,
   # and they would have to extend the traverse generic just like any other list.